Barben360/VPNUnlimited2Syno/README.md

-# VPN Unlimited to Synology by Barben360
+# VPN Unlimited to Synology

 ## Created 03-13-2017 - Confirmed working on Synology DS412J, DS216+ and DS716+II